Combuster54/robotics_software_engineer/module_3_assignment/task.md

 colcon build && source install/setup.bash
 ```

+## Explanation

+### 3DOF Arm Robot

+This robot has 3 degrees of freedom (DOF).
+Each revolute joint has a range of <-45,+45>

+### Ackerman Robot

+This robot has some similarities with convetional diff_drive robot, but here we add 2 additional links and joints to simulate the rotation movement.
+Each wheel has a range of <-45,+45>

 ## Execute Task 1 && Task 2

 ### Goals: Create a 3DOF Arm Robot